 What’s included: One package contains six cards and six white envelopes.
 Shipping is free.

 Did you know?
 Genetic admixture is a term used in the study of human evolution, referring to the interbreeding between individuals from reproductively isolated populations.
-What does that mean?
-When our ancestors mated, we exchanged portions of our DNA with archaic humans — more distant relatives.
-This admixture of our genome resulted in the introduction of new genetic variants into our modern human lineages.
+That means when our ancestors mated, they exchanged portions of DNA with other archaic humans.
+This admixture introduced new genetic variants into modern human lineages.